-- Men are considered binge drinking when they consume five or more drinks in two hours
+- Men are considered to be binge drinking when they consume five or more drinks in two hours

-- Women are considered when they consume four or more drinks in two hours
+- Women are considered the same when they consume four or more drinks in two hours

 Binge drinking is most common in college students and the 18-24 year old age group, however it is something that affects people of all ages.
 Signs of binge drinking in both women and men include the following: